peter-wilkins-mayden/four-in-a-row-starter-bot/README.md

 ## A Clojure Bot

-Clojure bot for the aigames.com game, "Four-in-a-Row"
+Clojure starter bot for the https://www.riddles.io/ game, "Four-in-a-Row"